This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Ratala in English means Sweet Potato and kees means grated.
 Hence ratalyacha kees means “grated sweet potato stir fry”

 This recipe is sweet and spicy.
-The sweetness naturally comes with the potato and spiciness from the green chilles that are added in it.
+The sweetness naturally comes with the potato and spiciness from the green chilles that are added to it.

 Sweet potato is a root vegetable rich in vitamin A. It is low in calories and believe it or not it’s actually recommended for diabetic patients as well.